Last Updated on November 5, 2021 – 8:14 am

 - Persist in the face of difficulty.

-Heyer also gives some exercises like identifying and completing at least two work-related tasks that you know you will find challenging that will offer considerable opportunities for learning, such as:
+Heyer also gives some exercises like identifying and completing at least two work-related tasks that you know you will find challenges that will offer considerable opportunities for learning, such as:

 - developing and giving a presentation to work colleagues,